How AquaRech is Revolutionizing Aquaculture in Kenya with Digital Technology

 We are currently working on two main projects.
 One is the contract farming arrangement with farmers, aimed at ensuring a consistent and reliable supply of fish on our platform for direct consumer access.
 This aligns with our focus on transitioning farmers to profitability.

-The second project is on the Fish Daily side, which is six months old.
+The second project is on the Fish Deli side, which is six months old.
 We are focused on building out the consumer delivery system and completing the validation process.
 These are the two key projects we’re working on at the moment.

 Do you help the farmers with fish fingerlings, or what specific support do you provide to them?